Raymond L. S. Patriarca

-Raymond Loreda Salvatore Patriarca (/ˌpætriˈɑːrkə/; March 17, 1908 – July 11, 1984) was an American mobster from Providence, Rhode Island, who became the long-time boss of the Patriarca crime family, whose control extended throughout New England for more than three decades.
+Raymond Loreda Salvatore Patriarca (/ˌpætriˈɑːrkə/; March 17, 1908 – July 11, 1984) was an American mobster and crime boss from Providence, Rhode Island, who became the long-time boss of the Patriarca crime family, whose control extended throughout New England for more than three decades.
 Patriarca died on July 11, 1984.

 Early life

-Patriarca was born on March 17, 1908, in Worcester, Massachusetts, to Eleuterio Patriarca, an Italian immigrant from the village of Arce, Lazio, and Mary Jane DeNubile, an Italian American.
+Patriarca was born on March 17, 1908, in Worcester, Massachusetts, to Eleuterio Patriarca, an Italian immigrant from the village of Arce, Lazio, and Vincenza (Mary Jane) DeNubila, an Italian American.
 At the age of four, Patriarca moved with his family to Providence, Rhode Island, and left school when he was eight to shine shoes and work as a bellhop.

 During his teenage years, Patriarca was charged with hijacking, armed robbery, assault, safecracking, and auto theft.
 He was indicted as an accessory to murder before Prohibition's end in 1933.
 During the 1930s, the Providence Board of Public Safety named him "public enemy No. 1".
 He was sentenced to five years in prison for robbery, but he was paroled in 1938 after serving four months in prison.

 An inquiry revealed that Executive Councilor Daniel H. Coakley, a close associate of Governor Charles F. Hurley, had drawn up a parole petition based on the appeals of a "Father Fagin", whom Coakley had fabricated.
 Coakley was impeached and dismissed from the Governor's office.
 This scandal enhanced Patriarca's reputation in the underworld, as it demonstrated the power of his political connections.

 In 1939, Patriarca married Helen G. Mandella and had a son, Raymond Patriarca Jr.